isomerpages/moe-asrjc/_asrjc-experience/Support for Parents.md

 ### Parent Kit for Home-Based Learning

 A Parent Kit for HBL has been compiled by MOE to explain how home-based learning will work, and how parents can support their children's learning during this period.
 This has also been sent to parents through the Parents Gateway.
-Click on the following links to download **[part 1](https://asrjc.moe.edu.sg/wp-content/uploads/2020/05/Parent-Kit-Part-1.pdf/wp-content/uploads/2020/05/Parent-Kit-Part-1.pdf)** , **[part 4](https://asrjc.moe.edu.sg/wp-content/uploads/2020/05/Parent-Kit-Part-4.pdf)** and [**part 6**](https://asrjc.moe.edu.sg/wp-content/uploads/2020/06/Parent-Kit-Part-6.pdf) of the Kit, relevant to JCs.
-Other parts of the Parent Kit can be found at **[https://www.moe.gov.sg/parentkit](https://www.moe.gov.sg/parentkit).**
+Click on the following links to download **part 1** (insert valid link), **[part 4](/files/Parent-Kit-Part-4.pdf)** and **[part 6](/files/Parent-Kit-Part-6.pdf)** of the Kit, relevant to JCs.
+Other parts of the Parent Kit can be found [here](https://www.moe.gov.sg/parentkit).

 ### Parent Support Group (PSG)